-Fig. 72 Emergency closing handle
+Fig. 71 Emergency closing handle

 The sliding/tilting roof has a roll-back function which prevents larger objects getting trapped when the roof is closed.
-The roll-back function does not
+The roll-back function does not prevent fingers getting pinched against the roof opening.
+The sliding/tilting sunroof stops and opens again immediately if it is obstructed when closing.

-If the sliding/tilting roof has been opened again by the roll-back function, it can be closed only by pressing the rotary button at the front in position (A) \Rightarrow fig. 71 until the sliding/tilting roof has closed fully.
+If the sliding/tilting roof has been opened again by the roll-back function, it can be closed only by pressing the rotary button at the front in position (A) $\Rightarrow$ fig. 70 until the sliding/tilting roof has closed fully.
 Please note that the sunroof will now close without the roll-back function.